ns1-terraform/terraform-provider-ns1/README.md

 there are some irregularities in supporting metadata, however metadata is now supported at every level.

+A noted caveat is that any comma separated list or list given in metadata must be entered alphabetically.
+This is because support for nested data structures is not supported natively in Terraform, and we do not control the way that TF compares a plan vs existing infrastructure.

 A record _requires_ a [Zone](#zone)

 _Example_